 - Meet amazing people: you'll get to connect with fellow leaders at our speaker dinner and meet passionate attendees on the day.
 Plus, every conference speaker is automatically invited to join the next JAM event for free!

-Who comes to the events?
+Who comes to our events?

 Every year, we bring together an eclectic crowd of makers – people who take real pride in their work, want the best for their team and go out of their way to build something great.
 Like you, they're in the trenches every day trying to work out how to build amazing products.